netgroup-polito/its-tracking/README.md

 # Project Setup

-##Server
+## Server
 In order to launch and compile the server application (in the directory RNSService) and its tests, it is available a set of ant scripts.
 In particular:
-• ant script neo4j-build.xml provides a set of target to launch/stop/restart&clean neo4j database;
+1. ant script neo4j-build.xml provides a set of target to launch/stop/restart&clean neo4j database;
-• ant script build.xml provides all the target to start/stop tomcat, to deploy the application and to run tests, it relies upon another script to define the operation of such targets, that is build-rns.xml.
+2. ant script build.xml provides all the target to start/stop tomcat, to deploy the application and to run tests, it relies upon another script to define the operation of such targets, that is build-rns.xml.

 The targets can be either launched via Eclipse IDE or command line.
 To setup the server up and running it is necessary to follow these step: